microsoft/PlanetaryComputerDataCatalog/docs/overview/explorer.md

 data items overlapping geographically.
 Finding the right subset can be a time consuming process using programmatic tools, with a slow search-render-iterate feedback loop.
-The Explorer was designed to allow users to quickly find and visualize data, and easily recreate their searches in an analytic environment like our [Hub][pc-docs-hub].
+The Explorer was designed to allow users to quickly find and visualize data, and easily recreate their searches in an analytic environment.

 Additionally, it's a great tool for casual browsing to get more familiar with datasets, their spatiotemporal range, and to understand what types of